MaximKirsch/angular-workshop/topic-02/topic.md

-# 2. Generating a Project
+# 1. Installing Angular

-Generating a Angular Project using it's CLI
+This topic is about installing Angular and what it's dependent on